Dyalog '17 Day 4 – Thursday September 14th 2017

 Following Roger’s presentation, Michael Baas took to the stage and revealed his deep secret: he is lazy.
 So lazy in fact that he goes out of his way to make things easier for himself by automating repetitive tasks (does that sound familiar?).
 Fortunately for us, Michael together with Adám Brudzewsky are on Dyalog’s Tools Team (DTT?
 Is that the complement of Test Driven Development, TDD?).

-Last, but not least, John Scholes – the evangelist of Denotative Programming – presented a proposal to extend the new at @ operator.
+Last, but not least, John Scholes – the evangelist of Denotative Programming – presented a proposal to extend the new at @ operator (video available here and slides here).
 John was very excited to introduce the operator with Dyalog 16.0 and has talked warmly about it in webinars and previous User Meetings as the missing “piece of the puzzle” to complement his denotative style.
 In fact, he has re-factored all his d-fns to use

 @ where appropriate.

 It didn’t take long before Aaron Hsu reported back that an extension to